Earth Day Activities to Honor the Planet

 Donate To Charity / Buy Used

-Use Earth Day to clean out your closets or cabinets and donate unwanted items to charity.
-Or, instead of buying new, buy something you need from consignment stores, second-hand shops, flea markets or places like Craigslist.
+Use Earth Day to clean out your closets, drawers and cabinets and donate unwanted items to charity.
+And, instead of buying new items, buy something you need from consignment stores, second-hand shops, flea markets or places like Craigslist.
 Precious natural resources are saved whenever items are used more than once.

 Eat A Plant Based Meal